xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 </pre>

 <p align="justify">
-As we see from the ouput above we have out first information about the offset that the PEB structure is located ( offset <code>0x30</code> ) from the start of the TEB structure.
+As we see from the ouput above we have our first information about the offset that the PEB structure is located ( offset <code>0x30</code> ) from the start of the TEB structure.
 Windows uses the FS register to store the address of the TEB structure
 </p>

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 14px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">